herialfaro/AbysmalLightFireteam/README.md

 of the same group (usually referred to as BANDs).

-Abysmal Light is a small community of gamers that revolve around mainly on the game Destiny 2, developed by Bungie.
+Abysmal Light is a small community of gamers that revolve around the game Destiny 2, developed by Bungie.
 This group uses BAND as its main form of communication, that's why this tool was designed to be able to connect with the BAND API.